Diversity hiring and six top tips to get it working for you

 6. Consider some affirmative action

 Especially when you’re starting your diversity hiring journey, you may want to help things along with specific diversity programs that could offer an internship or traineeship to candidates of specific backgrounds.
 Consider working with local schools, colleges, or community groups to make connections and target the appropriate up-and-coming candidates.
+Encourage minority employees to participate in referral programs to further enhance workforce diversity.
 It can also be a great way to engage and motivate your own team in supporting diversity hiring goals.

 Sapia: Blind screening at its best